Title: The Importance of Dads

 Time is of the essence

-Lives are busy and there are not enough hours in the day to do everything that we want to do plus work, fix things around the house, cut the grass or shovel the snow, etc. The one thing we tend to sacrifice is our family responsibility because, after all, our wives that handle that until we aren’t so busy.
+Lives are busy and there are not enough hours in the day to do everything that we want to do plus work, fix things around the house, cut the grass or shovel the snow, etc. The one thing we tend to sacrifice is our family responsibility because, after all, our wives will handle that until we aren’t so busy.

 The problem with this kind of thinking is that the busyness never ends and before we know it, the kids are grown up and we have missed part of their lives.